daniel-farlow/VSCode-Keyboard-Shortcuts/README.md

 # VSCode Keyboard Shortcuts

-If you use VSCode as your text editor, then have you ever wondered what keyboard shortcuts might exist?
+VSCode has a lot of keyboard shortcuts to make your life easier.
+A lot.
 Perhaps you have consulted VSCode's own documentation for keyboard shortcuts on both [MacOs](https://github.com/daniel-farlow/VSCode-Keyboard-Shortcuts/blob/master/VSCode%20Keyboard%20Shortcuts%20(MacOS).pdf) and [Windows](https://github.com/daniel-farlow/VSCode-Keyboard-Shortcuts/blob/master/VSCode%20Keyboard%20Shortcuts%20(Windows).pdf).
-If you are like me, then you have probably found yourself asking how you can practically make use of these guides when there are *so* many possible shortcuts to learn, some of which seem highly relevant and others not so much.
-How can you get up and running quickly with some useful shortcuts as well as test your memory of what shortcutes you think you know?
-This "guide" aims to address these questions.
+If you have looked at these documents, then you are likely not alone in what you may be feeling: how does this make my life easier?
+Which shortcuts are actually useful?
+How can I get up and running quickly with some useful shortcuts as well as test my memory of what shortcuts I think I know?
+This "guide" attempts to address some of these questions.

 ## Getting Started